semantic-flow/sflo/documentation/dev.general-guidance.md

 - The repo IS the site:
   - can be served locally
-  - SSG (Static Site Generator) not required
+  - no separate SSG (Static Site Generator) necessary
     - but static resource page generation should happen on every weave as necessary
   - after push, you should be able to see the changed mesh at the corresponding github pages URL